Chopra13151-cyber/MADASSIGNMENT/README.md

 # MAD (Mobile App Development) Assignment Portfolio

 Welcome to my Android development project collection.
 This repository contains **4 distinct applications** (Tasks) built using Java and Android Studio, covering everything from UI design to hardware sensors and media playback.
+These are my beginner miniprojects of android studio.

 ---